AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Read the CRM readiness guide

-Common questions before booking this audit
+Common questions before booking the diagnostic

 Use the audit when leadership already wants a copilot, scoring workflow, routing change, or automation push and you need a practical answer on whether the current data, definitions, and workflow can support it.
 It is the right move when the question is not “should we care about AI?” but “can this use case survive real operating use without creating a bigger trust problem?”